Introduction

 Laying the Pavers:

-Start from one corner and lay the pavers firmly on the sand bed.
+Start from one corner and place the pavers firmly onto the sand bed.
+Use a rubber mallet to gently tap each paver, making sure they are securely set in the sand.

 Ensuring Stability and Alignment: